radishland/radish/README.md

 - `routes` contains your routes with optionally colocated custom elements
 - `scripts` contains your app scripts like `start` and `build`.
 - `static` contains the static assets that should be served as-is
+- the `start.ts` script calls the `start` function and passes it your config.

 ## Routing